3dcitydb/3dcitydb-docs/source/impexp/export-filters/sql.rst

 filter criteria.

-The only mandatory requirement is that the SQL query must return a list of database ids of the selected city objects.
+The only mandatory requirement is that the SQL query must return a list of database IDs of the selected city objects.
 Put differently, the result set returned by the query may only contain a single column with references to the ID column of the CITYOBJECT table.
 The name of the result column can be freely chosen, and the result set may contain